Visiting Banff in February? Here’s All You NEED to Know

 Snowshoe Back to Sundance Lodge

 Sundance Lodge is a beautiful cabin in Banff managed by Discover Banff Tours.
-In the summer you can book a horseback trip back to the lodge, while in the winter, it’s possible to snowshoe back to the lodge and stay overnight!
+In the summer, you can book a horseback trip back to the lodge, while in the winter, it’s possible to snowshoe back to the lodge and stay overnight!
 Once back at the lodge, the excellent staff will treat you to a delicious meal in a traditional log cabin away from modern life.

 Banff Nightrise

 Book a trip up the Banff Gondola at night in February and immerse yourself in Nightrise, which is included in the Banff Gondola ticket price.
 What is Nightrise?
-The Banff Nightrise is an interactive experience created by multimedia studio Moment Factory in partnership with the Stoney Nakoda Nation.
+Banff Nightrise is an interactive experience created by multimedia studio Moment Factory in partnership with the Stoney Nakoda Nation.
 Nightrise is an immersive and interactive journey that transforms Sulphur Mountain after dark with lights, projections, and riveting soundscapes from mid-November to mid-March only.

 It allows visitors to “listen to the view,” and each level of the complex is transformed, with the viewing deck allowing visitors to view Banff in a new way.
+It’s a beautiful experience, especially since it is partnered with the Indigenous peoples who contribute music, words, and stories.
+We particularly loved the “Tales from the Elders” section.

 Sleigh Ride

-If you missed Banff at Christmastime and had riding in a sleigh on your bucket list don’t worry, you can still enjoy this experience in February!
+If you missed Banff at Christmastime and had riding in a sleigh on your bucket list, don’t worry—you can still enjoy this experience in February!
+When you visit Banff in the winter, you can take a horse-drawn carriage ride inside an actual snowglobe.
+The two best places for this experience are Lake Louise and Warner Stable in Banff.

 Go Dog Sledding

+Howling Dog runs dog sled tours out of Canmore and into Kananaskis.
+If you have never experienced this, it is one of the best things to do in Banff in February.
 We’ve done this four separate times around the globe, and it’s always a fantastic experience.
-I particularly love how quiet the ride is, with only the sound of the dog team’s steps against the snow.
+I particularly love the quiet ride, with only the sound of the dog team’s steps against the snow.

 Venture into Canmore!

 Okay, this isn’t really a thing to do in Banff, as it’s a 15-minute drive away.
 We may be biased to our home base, but we think Canmore is the bee’s knees.
+There’s plenty to do in Canmore in the winter, including Nordic skiing at Canmore Nordic Center, hiking to Grassi Lakes, and enjoying the Grizzly Paw Brewery downtown.

 Celebrate Valentines Day